polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

 **Note:** To reduce the recovery time from very low prices it is important to, in the case of 100% capacity, at least increment the `RESERVE_PRICE_NEXT` by `MIN_INCREMENT`, which could be, e.g., 100 DOT.

-#### Settlement Period (7 days)
+#### Settlement Period / Secondary Market (7 days)

-During the settlement period, participants have ample time to trade Coretime on secondary markets before the onset of the next `BULK_PERIOD`.
-This allows for trading with full Coretime availability.
-Trading transferrable Coretime naturally continues during each `BULK_PERIOD`, albeit with cores already in use.
+The remaining 7 days of a sales cycle serve as a settlement period, where participants have ample time to trade Coretime on secondary markets before the onset of the next `BULK_PERIOD`.
+This proposal makes no assumptions about the structure of these markets, because they are entirely operated on the social layer and handled directly by buyers and sellers.
+In this context, maintaining restrictions on the resale of renewed cores in the secondary market appears unjustified.
+In fact, such constraints could be harmful in cases where the primary market does not fully achieve efficiency. **We therefore propose lifting all restrictions on the resale or slicing of cores in the secondary market.**

 ### Benefits of this system